Minimay

-Minimay is a small town located in Victoria, Australia.
-The town is in the Shire of West Wimmera 25 km from the South Australian border, about halfway between Melbourne and Adelaide.
-At the 2016 census, Minimay and the surrounding area recorded a population of 84.
-A signpost outside the town lists the town's population at 9.
+Minimay is a locality located in Victoria, Australia.
+The locality is in the Shire of West Wimmera 25 km from the South Australian border, about halfway between Melbourne and Adelaide.
+At the 2021 census, Minimay and the surrounding area recorded a population of 64.
+A signpost outside Minimay lists the population at 9.

 Geography

 Farming is the main industry in Minimay and includes sheep and cattle breeding and arable crops.
-Center pivot irrigation is used to water crops and give satellite images of the area a characteristic patchwork pattern of green circles.
-Before agriculture, the area was quite wooded; at the time trees were cleared, agriculture in Australia was not advanced and initial attempts to grow crops required much manual labour, and the town consequently had a higher population.
+Center pivot irrigation is used to water crops and has given satellite images of the area a characteristic patchwork pattern of green circles.
+Before agriculture, the area was quite wooded; at the time trees were cleared, agriculture in Australia was not advanced and initial attempts to grow crops required much manual labour, and Minimay consequently had a higher population.

 Sporting

 Sports today in Minimay is extinct with locals travelling to other sporting clubs in the district—including football and netball clubs.
 Minimay originally had a golf club, basketball club, tennis club, racecourse, football club and cricket club.